unyt-org/datex-core-js-legacy/docs/manual/10 Classes.md

 ## Getters and setters

-When a property getter is decorated with `@property` (todo: currently with `@always`), it behaves like any other bound property at first glance.
+When a property getter is decorated with `@property`, it behaves like any other bound property at first glance.

 But there is one significant difference: The calculated value returned by the getter function is converted to an observable DATEX pointer.
 This has essentially the same effect as usinz the `always()` function.
 Whenever a pointer value used in the getter function is updated, the pointer value of the property is also updated.